SKY-20-SKY/UC-Module-11/README.md

 Summary has been provided towards the end of the file in a way that can be presented to a car dealership client.
 I explained my analysis and approach in detail, and also on a high level for the client.
 The biases and challenges have been clearly stated and recommendations have been provided in the file.

-### Please Note
+### Please note the following:

-1. I incorporated feedback from last time and tried to make my Read me more presentatble
+1.I incorporated feedback from last time and tried to make my Readme more presentable.
-2. Also, performed log transformations for the dataset and try to be more detailed in my approach
+2.I also performed IQR on the dataset and tried to be more detailed in my approach.
+3.All my notes now have a header followed by a colon (:) to distinguish between the assignment requirements and my notes.